daknob/eldim/docs/config.md

 creating one.
 When prompted, download the JSON secret file, and use this to deploy eldim with.

+#### s3backends
+The `s3backends` is an array that contains a list of all S3 backends that eldim will upload data to.
+You can specify more than one backend if you want, such as one per region.
+Like `gcsbackends`, this does not support eldim-based file expiration, and instead it must be configured from the S3 provider web console.
+Most providers offer lifecycle options for their service.

+The fields of each array element are:

+##### name
+The `name` parameter is a friendly name that you can set to identify this backend in eldim's logs, as well as its configuration file.
+It can be any string.

+##### endpoint
+The `endpoint` parameter is a string containing the domain name at which the S3 backend server is available.
+It should not include protocols like `https://` in front of it.
+The endpoint **MUST** support TLS, as eldim only makes encrypted connections to this server.
+This behavior cannot be changed.

+##### region
+The `region` parameter is a string that contains the name of the Region that the S3 bucket is using.
+In some servers, like Amazon's, this is what is used to differentiate between regions, and the endpoint is the same.
+In some other ones like Scaleway, the endpoint is different for every region, but the region still must be set, otherwise they will reject the request.
+And finally, in others, like Minio, the region string is disregarded completely.

+##### bucketname
+The `bucketname` parameter is a string that contains the S3 Bucket name.
+This must already exist beforehand and must be configured properly.

+##### accesskey
+##### secretkey
+The `accesskey` and `secretkey` parameters are what's used to authenticate and authorize eldim to the S3 server.
+They are provided together as a pair from the S3 operator.
+You need to ensure that eldim has appropriate permissions under the user it is running as, otherwise it will not work.

 ### clients.yml
 This configuration file contains all the hosts that are authorized to upload data to eldim.
 It is recommended to store this in `/etc/eldim/clients.yml`,